Women's Gymnastics

 RachelGarrison

-Rachel Garrison enters her fourth season as gymnastics associate head coach—after a four-year stint as assistant coach and four additional years volunteering with the program—at the University of Kentucky in 2022.
+Rachel Garrison enters her eighth season as gymnastics associate head coach—after a four-year stint as assistant coach and four additional years volunteering with the program—at the University of Kentucky in 2026.

-Kentucky set a new school record with a beam rotation of 49.525 in the NCAA Salt Lake City Regional final on April 3, 2021.
-The Wildcats finished the 2021 season ranked 13th on beam in the Road to Nationals Team National Standings, tying their highest ranking on any event that season.
+Kentucky set a new school record with a beam rotation of 49.575 in the NCAA Norman, Okla.
+Regional on April 1, 2023.
+The Wildcats previously held its program best on the apparatus of 49.525 in the NCAA Salt Lake City Regional final on April 3, 2021.
+The Wildcats finished the 2023 season ranked 13th on beam in the Road to Nationals Team National Standings while ranking seventh at the conclusion of the 2024 regular season.
+UK did not count a fall all season in 2023 while being one of three NCAA DI gymnastics program to score 49.000+ in every event in every meet of the season.

-All-Southeastern Conference performer Bailey Bunn competed as an individual on beam at the NCAA Championships, while Raena Worley was named a second-team Women’s Collegiate Gymnastics Association Regular Season All-American on all-around.
+In 2022, All-Southeastern Conference performer Bailey Bunn competed as an individual on beam at the NCAA Championships, while Worley was named a second-team Women’s Collegiate Gymnastics Association Regular Season All-American on all-around.

 Garrison oversaw a Kentucky beam rotation that finished among the nation’s top 15 with a Team National Qualifying Score of 49.190 on the event in a 2020 season cut short due to the COVID-19 pandemic.